Skip site navigation (1)Skip section navigation (2)

 The built in level editor allows you to design your own levels interac-

-level to add blocks.
-The level editor can also let you play test the
+to add blocks.
+The level editor can also let you play test the level before

 To change to the level editor simply press "e" while watching the intro

-is the eraser.
-You can press the mouse button down and also move the
+the eraser.
+You can press the mouse button down and also move the mouse to

-mouse to provide continuous drawing until you release the button in
+provide continuous drawing until you release the button in both draw and

 The right most most button can be used to find out how much a block is